tscheuch/cupyd/docs/exceptions.md

-## Possible input-derived exceptions while using cupyd
+## Possible input-derived exceptions while using Cupyd

 This document aims to define a non-exhaustive collection of anomalies (i.e. errors and warnings) that could appear while using this library.